 5. Don’t worry about a pool of water forming under your car after using the A/C

-If you see a puddle of water on the ground, usually under the passenger area don’t be alarmed.
-This is a normal feature of the system as it is only water dripping from the air conditioning evaporator.
+If you see a puddle of water on the ground, usually under the passenger area, don’t be alarmed.
+This is a standard feature of the system as it is only water dripping from the air conditioning evaporator.
 The evaporator has a drain tube fitted to allow the condensation from the evaporator to drain away from the vehicle.

 6. Excessive moisture inside the car can be fixed easily

-Sometimes the drain tube from the evaporator may become blocked or detached allowing the condensation to build up inside your evaporator.
-If this occurs water will just build up inside your car to a point where there are damp carpets or misting / high humidity type problems.
+Sometimes the drain tube from the evaporator may become blocked or detached, allowing the condensation to build up inside your evaporator.
+If this occurs, water will build up inside your car to a point where there are damp carpets or misting / high humidity type problems.
 These problems can be solved with low-cost servicing.

-7. Have your air conditioning serviced regularly, even if there are no visible problems
+7. Have your air conditioning regularly serviced, even if there are no visible problems

-Just as the other systems of your car need servicing on a regular basis, the same is true for the air conditioning system.
+Just as the other systems of your car need servicing on regularly, the same is true for the air conditioning system.
 The compressor needs oil, or else it will seize up.
 The filter collects debris and moisture.
 If the filter becomes blocked, then the performance of the system will deteriorate and it can even quit working entirely (probably when you need it most!)